CCI-MOC/rhosp-director-config/README.md

   This contains the bulk of our custom configuration (including information about network address ranges and vlan ids).

-- `templates/services/horizon.yaml`

-  This is a patched version of `/usr/share/openstack-tripleo-heat-templates/docker/services/horizon.yaml` that enables the Neutron LBaaS dashboard.

 - `templates/extraconfig.yaml`

   Contains some post-deploy actions required to finalize the network